-In addition to the assessment made under the STIP scorecard and after the application of each NEOs specific STIP target, the HRC Committee elected to award annual bonuses above target given the work done to both execute and integrate the Ranger acquisition.
-Additional consideration was also given to Mr. Greager as he was not awarded a bonus for his partial year of work in 2022 and to Mr. Arthur due to the continued outperformance of the Company's heavy oil assets.
-A subsequent downward adjustment was applied to Mr. Greager and Mr. Lundberg due to the HRC Committee's assessment of year-end results.
+In addition to the assessment made under the STIP scorecard and after the application of each NEOs specific STIP target, the HRC Committee adjusted the annual bonuses to reflect performance during the year.
+Moderate downward adjustments were applied to the bonuses for Messrs.
+Greager, Kalmakoff and Lundberg due to the HRC Committee's assessment of year-end results.
+Mr. Arthur's bonus was increased due to the continued out-performance of the Company's heavy oil assets.